-An arthroscope is a long, thin camera that allows your surgeon to view the inside of your joint.
-Your surgeon will also use a variety of shavers that allow your surgeon to cut away (debride) the frayed cartilage or labrum that is causing you pain.
-The shaver is also used to shave away the bump(s) of bone that is responsible for the cartilage or labral damage.
+Dr. Chen may also use a variety of shavers that allow him to cut away (debride) the frayed cartilage or labrum that is causing the hip pain.
+Additionally, the shaver may be used to shave away bumps of bone that are responsible for the cartilage or labral damage.

-In addition to removing frayed tissue and loose bodies within the joint, your surgeon may drill holes into patches of bare bone where your cartilage has been lost.
+In addition to removing frayed tissue and loose bodies within the joint, the surgeon may drill holes into patches of bare bone where the cartilage has been lost.
 This technique, called microfracture, promotes the formation of fibrocartilage where it has been lost.

 Is Hip Arthroscopy Right for You?